 - I reorganized Ingevalds Spelmän in September, 2006

-- 2008 – Found member of the Lawrence Fruit Tree Project and currently active with the group.
+- 2008 – A founding member of the Lawrence Fruit Tree Project and am currently active with the group.

 - I traveled to Sweden (back to the well) in July, 2010 to participate in workshops, collect recordings and fine tune some playing technique.